lmiller1990/electic/posts/How_I_Do_Vue_2019_Typescript_and_TSX.md

 In this article, I will talk about how I have been using Vue, and plan to do so in 2019.
-The main new technologies I've found useful over the last year have been TypeScript and TSX instead of `.vue` files.
+The main new technologies I've found useful over the last year have been TypeScript and `.tsx` instead of `.vue` files.

+The main benefit of using `.tsx` over `.vue` files is typechecking in the `render` function - as far as I know, `.vue` files to not have typechecking in the `<template>` section, or at least it is not very well supported.

 The app we are building will look like this:

 ![](https://raw.githubusercontent.com/lmiller1990/electic/master/screenshots/vue_tsx/ss.png)

+The source code for this article is available [here](https://github.com/lmiller1990/vue_tsx_article_demo).

 You can select a sign, and it will perform the calculation.